 Having the best dog grooming supplies can help you combat the problem of shedding, although you’ll never be able to get rid of this issue entirely.
 There are different dog grooming tools available on the market specially made to fight the loose hair that keeps falling off your dog.

-- Deshedding Blade – This blade comes with a handle and a serrated blade at the end.
+This blade comes with a handle and a serrated blade at the end.
 They are suitable for removing the top layer of a dead coat on medium-haired dogs such as German Shepherd.
 Deshedding blades must be used very carefully so as to avoid hurting the dog’s skin, especially when dealing with sensitive areas on the dog’s skin.

-- Carding Tools – these tools are usually dragged gently along the dog’s coat to get rid of dead undercoat while still keeping the healthy top coat intact.
+These tools are usually dragged gently along the dog’s coat to get rid of dead undercoat while still keeping the healthy top coat intact.
 They can be used on medium, double, and portions of silky-coated breeds.

-- Splitters – these tools have blades that are curved like a sickle but with rounded, blunt ends just for the pet’s safety.
+These tools have blades that are curved like a sickle but with rounded, blunt ends just for the pet’s safety.
 They are designed specially to help remove loose hair and undercoat with little effort.

-- Grooming Rakes – Grooming Rakes are designed to be used on medium, double and heavy-coated dogs so as to remove the dense undercoat.
+Grooming Rakes are designed to be used on medium, double and heavy-coated dogs so as to remove the dense undercoat.
 They are made in a way that the pins will go through the topcoat gently so as to remove the dead and thick undercoat.

-- FURminator – this de-shedding tool has a toothed metal comb, as well as a button to release collected fur.
+This de-shedding tool has a toothed metal comb, as well as a button to release collected fur.
 It is suitable for flat, short, combination, heavy and double coat as it can reduce shedding up to 90%.

-- Undercoat Strippers –these tools have sharply curved blades that are blunt at the tips for the safety of the dogs.
+These tools have sharply curved blades that are blunt at the tips for the safety of the dogs.
 They are designed to remove tangles and mats that can be tight on the skin, without losing too much hair.

 ● Clippers or Shears